 The Sponsor entered into a lease agreement on behalf of ACCA on July 14, 2008 with Ashland Station, Inc. to lease classroom space located at the Ashland Square Shopping Center.
 The agreement was amended on November 11, 2009 to lease additional space.
-The amended lease began on January 1, 2010 and ends on September 30, 2011, at a rate of \$3,000 per month.
-The Sponsor charges back ACCA for the lease payments incurred on its behalf.
+The amended lease began on January 1, 2010 and ends on September 30, 2011, at a rate of \$3,735 per month.
+ACCA leased additional office and classroom space from Enterprise Parkway Leasing, Ltd. beginning on January 1, 2011 and ending on June 30, 2011, at a rate of \$1,401 per month.
+At the conclusion of this lease, ACCA entered into a sixty-month lease agreement with the Enterprise Parkway Leasing, Ltd. for both premises beginning on October 1, 2011 and ending on September 30, 2016, at a rate of \$5,382 per month.
+ACCA made payments related to the lease agreements directly to the respective leasing companies.